vanja-ivancevic/Old-School-Forge_Patch-only/README.md

 This patch updates various decks, enemy rewards, shop inventories, and configuration files for the Shandalar campaign in Forge to be limited to only old-border editions up to 27.
 May 2003 (Scourge).

 All enemy decks have been modified to fit this old-school experience!
+The initial decklist were developed by a complex multi-AI-agent framework, but I'm pretty satisfied with the result and am enjoying my first "old-border only" playthrough.
+I make minor changes to the enemy decklists when I notice something.

+Boosters are available in the shops for all sets except Alpha, Beta, Unlimited and Revised.
+Getting power 9 is VERY difficult, as only bosses have them.
+Getting dual lands is less difficult, but still feels like an achievement at the moment.

 **Tested Version:** This patch has been tested and is intended for **forge-2.0.03**.
 Compatibility with other versions is not guaranteed.